Finding the Best Places to Retire Since 2006!

 Overview: Originally a stagecoach stop on the Louisville and Nashville Turnpike, comfortable White House is along Interstate 65 about 25 miles north of bustling Nashville in north central Tennessee.
-It is a rural but residential place, peppered with tall trees, green spaces and nice homes.
+It is a rural but residential place, peppered with tall trees and green spaces.

 The town has grown by 13% within the last decade, thanks mainly to Nashville families seeking a pleasant town with safe neighborhoods.
 Residents enjoy 120 acres of park land, and the community center includes a gym, a cafeteria, an auditorium and a senior center.
 The heavily wooded town greenway adds to the quiet, country atmosphere.
 Although the historic White House Inn was torn down in 1951, a replica was erected in 1986 and houses a library and a museum.
 Tools, furniture and photographs from the town's early days crowd the 2nd floor space.
 The active chamber of commerce sponsors an Americana Celebration, and the town also hosts a Labor Day bike parade and a 5K foot race.
 Churches are plentiful, and community groups include the Lions and the Rotary Club.

 Neighborhoods are leafy, and most homes are made from brick.
 Old Hickory Lake, about 20 miles away, offers plenty of opportunities for fishing, boating and waterskiing.

 Population: 14,000 (city proper)

 Cost of Living: 2% below the national average

 Climate: Summer temperatures reach the mid-90s, and humidity is high.
 Winters are mild with temperatures in the 40s, 50s and 60s.
 On average, the area receives 50 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but TriStar Hendersonville Medical Center is 14 miles away and accepts Medicare patients.